 Prepare the Peppers

 Wash your peppers and lightly season with salt.
-Set aside until the filling is ready.
+Arrange them in a pan in which you will cook your stuffed peppers and set them aside until the filling is ready.

 Stuff the Peppers and Cook